vigorIv2/Smart-Spreadsheet/README.md

 ## Introduction

-The goal of this project is showcase your learning, engineering and problem solving abilities.
+As a founding senior engineer at Capix you will lead the the development of the Company’s technical vision and strategy, oversee all the technological development, and help develop and implement the product.
+This is a very critical role.
+It is paramount that you are a master of engineering able to ship great software fast.
+We’re looking for the 10Xers and this project helps us evaluate if you can get the job done.

 The project is open-ended.
-There is no single right answer.
+There is no single right answer, and you have complete creative freedom to solve the problem.

 ## Scenario